Camera Screw 22 Pcs 14 Inch and 38 Inch Converter Threaded Screws Adapter Mount Camera Hot Shoe Mount to 14 Set for CameraTripodMonopodLight Stand | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 Precision Design - 1/4' male to 1/4' male camera screw adapter, 1/4' male to 3/8' male screw adapter, 1/4' female to 3/8' male threaded screw, 1/4' female to 3/8' female adapter, flash hot shoe to 1/4' thread and flash hot shoe mount with 1/4'-20 tripod screw adapter.
 Multi Function - tripod screw adapter kit can be attached to a wide range of different photography, the converter screws meet the most of your camera devices and other accessories!
 Economical and Practical - All the tripod screw adapter can be freely assemble to meet the requirements of the various types of adapters required.
 No need buy other camera adapter with these adapter set.
 Durable Material - The 1/4' female to 3/8' female inch camera mounting screw adapter made of aluminium alloy, others adapters are made of stainless steel, solid and durable, color is silvery.
-Flash hot shoe to 1/4' thread, Support Can
+Flash hot shoe to 1/4' thread, Support Canon Nikon Pentax Olympus Metz Sigma Nissin Spee